-There were no IPTs conducted during FY2017.
+There were no IPTs of aggregate value exceeding S\$100,000 conducted during FY2018.

-MATERIAL CONTRACTS (G)
+(G) MATERIAL CONTRACTS

-Save for the Service Agreements entered into with the executive directors (as disclosed in the Company's Prospectus dated 25 June 2007), no material contracts, not being contracts entered into in the ordinary course of business, had been entered into by the Company and its subsidiaries involving the interest of any director or controlling shareholder of the Company during the period under review.
+Save for the Service Agreements entered into with the executive directors, no material contracts, not being contracts entered into in the ordinary course of business, had been entered into by the Company and its subsidiaries involving the interest of any director or controlling shareholder of the Company during the period under review.